mzaks/FlexBuffersSwift/README.md

 print(map.debugDescription)
 ```

-There is also an API for convinient encoding:
+There is an API for convinient encoding:
 ```swift
 let flxbData = try!FlexBuffer.encode([
     "age" : 35,